arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 		bool broadcast_lsd;
 		bool ignore_resume_timestamps;
 		bool anonymous_mode;
+		int tick_interval;
 	};

+``version`` is automatically set to the libtorrent version you're using in order to be forward binary compatible.
+This field should not be changed.

 ``user_agent`` this is the client identification to the tracker.
 The recommended format of this string is: